Do you self-care?

 Even before the course, I knew self-care was something I put last.
-Not surprisingly, as a mom, wife, friend, volunteer, business owner, spending time on myself is not something I would say I do well.
+Not surprisingly, as a mom, wife, friend, volunteer, and business owner, spending time on myself is not something I would say I do well.
 I usually tried to squeeze in a short bubble bath here or there.
 Admittedly, only after everything else I am responsible for was done.
-By then, I was exhausted, and I would skip it more often than not.
+By then, I was exhausted and would skip it more often than not.

 Not surprisingly, this made everything I did feel more difficult.
 As a result, I was grumpy more often, I was even missing the parts of life that I normally enjoyed.
 I was constantly feeling like I was running on empty.

 Learning to nourish with self-care

 When I was little, my Irish Gramma taught me to drink tea.
 But, first, she would make a pot, then pour a cup.
 Then, being too hot for me, Gramma would drink the first half of the cup.
 Then it was my turn; after having a few sips, we would share the last drops with her poodle dog, Sandy.
 Then back to the kitchen, pour, and repeat.

-Tea is a staple in Irish culture, and you better not mess it up.
-First, you never wash the pot; it has taken years to get just the right flavour out of it.
+Tea is a staple in Irish culture; she was adamant that you not mess it up.
+First, you never wash the pot; it has taken years to get just the right flavor out of it.
 Keep a cozy over the pot to keep the tea warm.
 Always use smaller mugs, or it will be cold before you finish.
 But it would take me almost 40 years to learn the essential part.
 She never made a cup, always a pot.

 She knew she was going to share it.
 So, if she made it by the cup, it would take much more effort to nourish herself fully.
 So, she was teaching me self-care.
 How often had I made less than I needed, only to be too tired to sustain myself?